e-gov/ory-hydra/internal/httpclient/docs/OidcConfiguration.md

 ### NewOidcConfiguration

-`func NewOidcConfiguration(authorizationEndpoint string, idTokenSignedResponseAlg []string, idTokenSigningAlgValuesSupported []string, issuer string, jwksUri string, responseTypesSupported []string, subjectTypesSupported []string, tokenEndpoint string, userinfoSignedResponseAlg []string, ) *OidcConfiguration`
+`func NewOidcConfiguration(authorizationEndpoint string, idTokenSigningAlgValuesSupported []string, issuer string, jwksUri string, responseTypesSupported []string, subjectTypesSupported []string, tokenEndpoint string, userinfoSignedResponseAlg []string, ) *OidcConfiguration`

 NewOidcConfiguration instantiates a new OidcConfiguration object This constructor will assign default values to properties that have it defined,